 Sendai Framework for Disaster Risk Reduction emphasizes a holistic approach to early warning systems and for risk tailored to users across sectors – this will also help mainstream disaster risk reduction and support the Sustainable Development Goals by 2030.

-The 3-day symposium special features include:
+The 3-day symposium’s special features include:

-• Experts and practitioners from various fields and institutions as Keynote speakers.
+- Experts and practitioners from various fields and institutions as Keynote speakers.

-• Align with global frameworks on DRR, sustainable development, and climate change
+- Align with global frameworks on DRR, sustainable development, and climate change

-• Understand key challenges in Sri Lanka and globally, including pandemics such as COVID 19
+- Understand key challenges in Sri Lanka and globally, including pandemics such as COVID-19

-• Capture state of the art developments and recommendations for policy
+- Capture state-of-the-art developments and recommendations for policy

 Two thematic sessions in the symposium will discuss the following important and timely issues: